All Presentations Will be Available to a Virtual Audience

 Please refer to the online conference program for your presentation schedule.
 Session chairs will strictly adhere to the published schedule.
 Each presentation will be allotted 20 minutes.
 A presentation timer will operate in your session room as follows:

-The presenter for each in-person presentation (for both primary and alternate presentations) are required to attend the Speakers' Breakfast on the day of his/her presentation(s).
+The presenter for each in-person presentation (for both primary and alternate presentations) are required to attend the Speakers' Breakfast on the day of the presentation(s).

 The purpose of this breakfast is to allow the Session Chairs to meet each of the presenters, to collect your biographical information, coordinate any last-minute details, and demonstrate audio-visual equipment and the presentation timing system.